Kayin State: Ethnic makeup

+After the 2014 Census in Myanmar, the Burmese government indefinitely withheld release of detailed ethnicity data, citing concerns around political and social concerns surrounding the issue of ethnicity in Myanmar.
+In 2022, researchers published an analysis of the General Administration Department's nationwide 2018-2019 township reports to tabulate the ethnic makeup of Kayin State.

 Religion

 According to the 2014 Myanmar Census, Buddhists, who make up 84.5% of Kayin State's population, form the largest religious community there.
 Minority religious communities include Christians (9.5%), Muslims (4.6%), Hindus (0.6%), and animists (0.1%) who collectively comprise the remainder of Kayin State's population.
 0.7% of the population listed no religion, other religions, or were otherwise not enumerated.

-According to the State Sangha Maha Nayaka Committee’s 2016 statistics, 14,080 Buddhist monks were registered in Kayin State, comprising 2.6% of Myanmar's total Sangha membership, which includes both novice samanera and fully-ordained bhikkhu.
+According to the State Sangha Maha Nayaka Committee's 2016 statistics, 14,080 Buddhist monks were registered in Kayin State, comprising 2.6% of Myanmar's total Sangha membership, which includes both novice samanera and fully-ordained bhikkhu.
 The majority of monks belong to the Thudhamma Nikaya (89%), followed by Shwegyin Nikaya (9.7%), with the remainder of monks belonging to other small monastic orders.
 1,000 thilashin were registered in Kayin State, comprising 1.7% of Myanmar's total thilashin community.

 Economy

 Tourism

-Tourism is one of the main economy of Karen State.
-After the signing of the preliminary ceasefire between the KNU and the Myanmar government in 2012, the number of visitors to Karen State increased largely.
-Karen State experienced over 40,000 tourists in 2013, followed by 50,000 in 2014.
-In 2016, the number of visitors reached a record 150,000.
+Tourism is one of the main economy of Kayin State.
+After the signing of the preliminary ceasefire between the KNU and the Myanmar government in 2012, the number of visitors to Kayin State increased largely.
+Kayin State received over 40,000 tourists in 2013, while in 2016, the number of tourists reached a record 150,000.

-Border Trade
+Border trade

 Myawaddy border trading post of Karen State is the second biggest among Myanmar's 15 border trading posts.
 It is the main border crossing trade route between Thailand and Myanmar.
-According to Thailand's Chamber of Commerce, the monthly trade between the two countries in 2015 through the Mae Sot to Myawaddy crossing was worth over 3 billion baht (about 90 million US dollar).
+According to Thailand's Chamber of Commerce, the monthly trade between the two countries in 2015 through the Mae Sot to Myawaddy crossing was worth over 3 billion baht (about 90 million US dollars).

 Agriculture

-Karen State is a farming state.
-Currently, there are over 460,000 acres of paddy fields and 260,000 acres of rubber tree plantations in Karen State.
-There is over 9000 acres of coffee land in Thandaung area.
+Kayin State is a farming state.
+As of 2017, there are over 460,000 acres of paddy fields and 260,000 acres of rubber tree plantations in Kayin State.
+There are over 9000 acres of coffee planted in Thandaung area.
 The Kayin State government is trying to implement new farming technology to improve its agriculture sector.

 Industry

 In 2016, the government announced a strategy to attract domestic and foreign investors to the Hpa-An industrial zone.
 However, shortage of electricity supply hinders the development of Hpa-An industrial zone.
-The Kayin State government in conjunction with a Japanese company has been trying to carry out a feasibility survey for an 1800-megawatt coal-fired power plant to fulfill the need of electricity supply.
+The Kayin State government in conjunction with a Japanese company has been trying to carry out a feasibility survey for an 1800-megawatt coal-fired power plant to fulfil the need of electricity supply.
 On the other hand, community members and local environmental groups have raised concerns about the potential impacts from coal plant emissions.